Henry J. Mansell

-Henry Joseph Mansell (born October 10, 1937) is an American prelate of the Roman Catholic Church.
-He served as archbishop of the Archdiocese of Hartford in Connecticut from the fourth Archbishop of Hartford from 2004 to 2013.
+Henry Joseph Mansell (born October 10, 1937) is an American prelate of the Catholic Church.
+He served as archbishop of the Archdiocese of Hartford in Connecticut from 2004 to 2013.

-Mansell previously served as bishop of the Diocese of Buffalo in New York from 1995 to 2003 and as an auxiliary bishop of the Archdiocese of New York in New York City from 1992 to 1995.
+Mansell previously served as bishop of the Diocese of Buffalo in New York State from 1995 to 2003 and as an auxiliary bishop of the Archdiocese of New York in New York City from 1992 to 1995.

 Biography

 Early life

-Henry Mansell was born on October 10, 1937, in the Bronx section of New York City to Henry and Bridget (née Finn) Mansell, and baptized at St. Augustine's Church in the Bronx three weeks later.
+Henry Mansell was born on October 10, 1937, in the Bronx section of New York City to Henry and Bridget (née Finn) Mansell.
+He was baptized at St. Augustine's Church in the Bronx three weeks later.
 He has a sister, Ann.
-Mansell attended Cathedral College in Manhattan from 1951 to 195.
-He then entered St. Joseph's Seminary in Yonkers, New York, earning a Bachelor's degree in 1959.
+Mansell attended Cathedral College in Manhattan from 1951 to 1955.
+He then entered St. Joseph's Seminary in Yonkers, New York, earning a bachelor's degree in 1959.